-Through the Canterbury Spatial Data Infrastructure (SDI) Programme, LINZ is working with Canterbury local and central government agencies to accelerate the recovery effort by enabling improved sharing and use of location-based information.
+Through the Canterbury Spatial Data Infrastructure (SDI) Programme, LINZ worked with Canterbury local and central government agencies to accelerate the recovery effort by enabling improved sharing and use of location-based information.

-Planning for the rebuild of Canterbury requires high quality information about where things are – for example infrastructure like electricity and water pipelines, buildings, property boundaries, and land use and ownership.
+Planning for the rebuild of Canterbury required high quality information about where things were – for example infrastructure like electricity and water pipelines, buildings, property boundaries, and land use and ownership.

-This location-based information is an essential element of many earthquake-related recovery activities including communications, urban planning, and traffic management.
+This location-based information was an essential element of many earthquake-related recovery activities including communications, urban planning, and traffic management.

-Agencies involved in the recovery need to combine and share a lot more location-based information and although substantial progress has been made to increase their capacity, they have been constrained by the lack of a coordinated approach.
+Agencies involved in the recovery needed to combine and share a lot more location-based information and although substantial progress had been made to increase their capacity, they had been constrained by the lack of a coordinated approach.

-Investing in the development and implementation of a spatial data infrastructure in Canterbury means that information can flow quickly to where it is needed, and tools and services can be built around this information - better serving and supporting the collective recovery effort.
+Investing in the development and implementation of a spatial data infrastructure in Canterbury meant that information could flow quickly to where it was needed, and tools and services could be built around this information - better serving and supporting the collective recovery effort.

-The lessons learned from the Canterbury SDI Programme will inform the national SDI, and provide valuable insights and lessons learned to help us understand how to maximise the return on investment on a national scale.
+The lessons learned from the Canterbury SDI Programme informed the national SDI, and provided valuable insights and lessons learned to help us understand how to maximise the return on investment on a national scale.

 - GIS Interoperability - Designing and improving software processes to automate data exchange between agencies involved in the recovery using open standards